 School is a brunch mainstay in Liberty Village.
 Located in its own little corner (and, conveniently for the drivers amongst us, across from a parking lot), on a clear day it's possible to see lines stretching around the block.

-It's much more popular than its namesake, although its decorations reflect the name well.
+School's brunch much more popular than its namesake, although its decorations reflect the name well.
 (The clocks are probably helpful for those poor souls waiting in line.
 Pro tip: come before 10 am.)
 The abundance of windows in both rooms, and the possibility of a summer patio, are also great selling points.

-Although brunch here runs a little pricier here than other spots (with the least expensive dish being $16) the interesting variety of dishes is definitely a selling point.
+Although School's brunch runs a little pricier here than other spots (with the least expensive dish being $16) the interesting variety of dishes is definitely a selling point.
 The menu is also fairly limited, which can either be seen as a good thing (they're focused on making what they do have well!) or a bad one (I want more options!) depending on your point of view.

-If you're not interested in talking to your brunch companions, never fear: there's a TV screen playing all sorts of old-school (pardon the pun) cartoons on the wall to keep you entertained.
+Plus, if you're not interested in talking to your brunch companions, never fear: there's a TV screen playing all sorts of old-school (pardon the pun) cartoons on the wall to keep you entertained.

 I was initially sceptical about this french toast, because I wasn't sure what the cereal would taste like.
 However, I was quickly proved wrong—it was delicious!
 The strawberry syrup was sweet without being overwhelming, and the slight hint of maple complimented it well.